Petroleum Data Management

 In addition to gaining a recognised industry-focussed qualification, this course will also provide you with access to our CILIP accredited courses allowing you to develop your knowledge and career further.

 The course facilitates access to any of our Information Management MSc courses.

-The course has been designed as an access route for those with relevant work experience in the energy sector who do not currently have the necessary qualifications in this area.
-The course facilitates access to any of our Masters Degree courses available from the Department of Information Management (Information Management, Digital Curation, Information and Library Studies, and Organisational Learning), and enhances professional career development.
+There are no formal entry requirements to this course.
+It has been designed as an access route for those with relevant work experience in the energy sector who do not currently have the necessary qualifications in this area.
+The course facilitates access to any of our master's degree courses available from the Department of Information Management (Information Management, Digital Curation, Information and Library Studies, and Organisational Learning), and enhances professional career development.

 We accept a variety of in-country and secure English language tests, find out more:

 Our Pre-Sessional English Programme (PSP) is available for students who have not yet reached the required English level and those who would like to improve their language competency.